jsjoeio/joeprevite.com/content/2020-06-16-hey-email-review/index.md

 My friend Martin [(@spindriftboi](https://twitter.com/spindriftboi)) shared an invite code with me yesterday for [HEY email](https://hey.com/).
 I quickly joined (sad I didn't get joe@hey.com) and started testing it out.

-Honestly, the scariest part is asking yourself, "Did I choose the right domain?
+Honestly, the scariest part is asking yourself, "Did I choose the right name?
 Should I have gone with X or Y instead of Z?"

 In the end, it probably doesn't matter too much, but that's beside the point.
 Let's get into it!